DavidJohnQuinlan/pre_commit_hooks/README.md

 `setup.cfg` file, however, it is not possible to add `black` configuration to this file.
 Black generally defines its configuration in a file called `pyproject.toml`.
-However, it is possible to define some configuration arguments which are applied on installation of black.
-In this way there is no need to create another configuration file which in my opinion adds further clutter to your repository.
+However, it is possible to define some configuration arguments which are applied on installation of Black.
+In this way there is no need to create another configuration file which in my opinion adds further clutter to a repository.

 Here is an example of the `setup.cfg` file: